 But most hotels have the following seven areas in common.
 These areas reflect the various job roles that will need to be filled to keep the organization running.
 Being aware of these departments can help you plan for future success.

-These are the decision makers within the business.
-They may be department heads, managers, or directors.
+These are the decision-makers within the department heads, managers, or directors..
+They may be

-Depending on how your company runs and the size of it, executives may be responsible for some of the other areas discussed below, including accounting, marketing, and at times even front desk services.
+Depending on how your company runs and its size, executives may be responsible for some of the other areas discussed below, including accounting, marketing, and even front desk services.

 Front Desk Services

-Although no operational segment within a hotel organization is dispensable, it could be argued that very little would happen without the front office staff.
+Although no operating segment within a hotel operation is dispensable, it could be argued that very little would happen without the front office staff.

-Sometimes concierge may also be lumped in with this division of the business, but could be an entirely different department worth building.
+Sometimes concierge may also be lumped in with this business division but could be an entirely different department worth building.

 Keeping your guest rooms clean and tidy is an essential task.
-Your housekeeping team is typically responsible for every detail within a room, from the cleanliness of the sheets to keeping toiletries stocked.
+Your housekeeping team is typically responsible for every detail within a room, from the cleanliness of the sheets to keep toiletries stocked.

 Even the best quality utilities and electronics can break and malfunction.
-In today’s tech-oriented world, there is also more to repair and fix in terms of computers, TV screens, game consoles, DVD players, and other cutting-edge tech items than before.
+There is also more to repair and fix in today’s tech-oriented world in terms of computers, TV screens, game consoles, DVD players, and other cutting-edge tech items than before.

 Tech can sometimes also be the responsibility of executives or front desk services, depending on what works best for the organization.

 Additionally, in some cases, maintenance might be lumped in with housekeeping or another role.
-Again, it depends on the size of your business and the personnel available to you.
+But, again, it depends on the size of your and the personnel available to you.

-Every business needs proper accounting.
-Tracking expenses and revenue helps you keep a finger on the pulse of the business, so you can make tweaks and adjustments as necessary.
+Every needs proper accounting.
+Tracking expenses and revenue helps you keep a finger on the pulse of the so that you can make tweaks and adjustments as necessary.